atlas-runtime/atlas-guides/setup_atlas.md

 ````

-By using different configs and setups(chaning the number of threads and threads from 1 to 4), we may get the following plot.
+By using different configs (changing the number of threads and servers from 1 to 4), we may get the following plot:
 ![](./imgs/plot.png)
 ## Repo Structure